Crooked Teeth: Causes, Dangers, & 6 Ways To Straighten Them

 Evolution

 Research has shown that our ancestors did not suffer from malocclusion.
 They had enough room in their mouth to accommodate all the teeth comfortably.
-That’s because of the kind of food they consumed and their jaw size.
-However, over time, the size of our jaws has shrunk.

-Out diet is not the same as the hunters and gatherers.
-We consume softer, processed foods that require less chewing.
 However, the shrinking of jaws meant that the teeth didn’t have enough room to fit in normally, in many cases.
 Hence, the problems of crowding and crookedness.

 Stanford researchers also give another reason for this shrinking – our “oral posture.”
 The bones in our mouth aren’t getting the pressure they need to shape normally, because we sleep on softer surfaces that have our mouths open.
-Therefore, industrialisation and human evolution have increased the incidence of this problem.

 Genetics